Southeastern Brain Tumor Foundation (SBTF)

 Any group member may discuss their diagnosis and current or previous treatment plans only if the patient or their family members feel comfortable doing so to attempt to help others who are possibly facing similar treatments.
 Caregivers and family members are encouraged to discuss concerns, coping skills and problems they have encountered, but this is strictly voluntary.
 Brain Tumor Support Groups are open to patients, their families, caregivers, and friends.

-The Brain Tumor Support Group at Emory University Hospital will meet at Emory University Midtown on Friday, August 1st.
+The Brain Tumor Support Group at Emory University Hospital will meet at Emory Winship Cancer Institute on Thursday, October 2.
 The details of the meeting can be found below.
 The Emory Brain Tumor Support Group is hosted by the SBTF.
 It aims to provide an opportunity for information sharing and support for brain tumor patients, as well as their family, their friends, and their caregivers.

 12:30pm - 2:00pm